 Yes, patients can still be screened for and put on the active list at some transplant hospitals.
-Transplant centers will base these decisions on issues such as the level of circulating COVID-19 infection in their areas and/or operational issues (such as testing availability, bed space, and availability of basic supplies and equipment, including personal protective equipment).
+Transplant centers will base these decisions on issues, such as the level of circulating COVID-19 infection in their areas and/or operational issues (such as testing availability, bed space, and availability of basic supplies, and equipment, including personal protective equipment).

 The answer is maybe on a temporary basis.

 Dialysis centers have protocols for dialysis treatments for patients who have symptoms or who have COVID-19.
 These patients should be kept in separate areas and away from other non-infected patients.
 For example, some dialysis centers may reserve specific days of the week or times of the day to treat patients with symptoms.
-They may also have these patients treated in a different area of the clinic or in another center until they are recovered from COVID-19 and no longer able to transfer the virus.
+They may also have these patients treated in a different area of the clinic or in another center until they are recovered from COVID-19 and are no longer able to transfer the virus.